sraivante/finetune/USAGE.md

 ### Import adapter: "Base HF model repo is required to merge a LoRA adapter"

 The detected `adapter_config.json` had no `base_model_name_or_path`, or the field was blank.
 Enter the HuggingFace repo manually (e.g. `TinyLlama/TinyLlama-1.1B-Chat-v1.0`).
 The base must be the *exact* repo the adapter was trained against — using a different one will silently produce garbage outputs.

+### Import adapter: imported model replies look like base-model gibberish

+Almost always a wrong `TEMPLATE` in the generated Modelfile.
+The Import tab's chat-template picker writes `TEMPLATE """..."""` + `PARAMETER stop "..."` lines from the green-chip (recommended) format by default; if you overrode to an orange chip and the reply quality dropped, switch back to the recommended one and re-import.
+If the picker showed no green chip (no jinja `chat_template` and no recognised `model_type`), the folder is missing tokenizer metadata — copy `tokenizer_config.json` from the base HF repo into the adapter folder and click *Inspect path* again.

 ### Evaluate: "Test file has no valid rows"